darrenocular/ga-project3-save-the-muffin/README.md

 ## Introduction

-An MERN app that allows you to purchase unsold food items for value and do your bid to reduce food wastage.
+A MERN app that allows you to purchase unsold food items for value and do your bid to reduce food wastage.

 ## Technology